Schedule of Events

 Members of the class of 2001 are invited to join your Reunion Planning Committee as we kick off this weekend of reconnecting.
 BYOB after 10 p.m.

-Rain Location: Bear Main Lobby
+Rain Location: Natatorium Lobby

 30th Reunion Welcome Event